crayfishx/network_config/README.md

 Note that only one of `prefix` or `netmask` should be used.

 Multiple IP addresses bound to the same interface will be configured with their numerical identifier (eg: `IPADDR0`, `PREFIX0`, `IPADDR1`, `PREFIX1`, `IPADDR2`, `PREFIX2`...etc).
-The provider also ensures that when removing an IP allocation for an interface that all the numerican identifiers are re-sorted if there are gaps in the sequence, since Network Manager will not read beyond the first gap.
+The provider also ensures that when removing an IP allocation for an interface that all the numerical identifiers are re-sorted if there are gaps in the sequence, since Network Manager will not read beyond the first gap.

 IP addresses are considered unique, therefore changing the `interface` parameter will have the effect of moving the IP allocation from one interface to another